Voyz/databay/docs/source/extending/extending_base_planner.rst

 Immediate transfer on start
 ---------------------------

 By default BasePlanner will execute :any:`Link.transfer` function on all its links once upon calling :any:`BasePlanner.start`.
 This is to avoid having to wait for the link's interval to expire before the first transfer.
-You can disable this behaviour by passing :code:`immediate=False` parameter on construction.
+You can disable this behaviour by passing :code:`immediate_transfer=False` parameter on construction of the :any:`BasePlanner` to disable it for all governed links or individually for selected links by setting their :code:`immediate_transfer` to :code:`False`.

 Shutdown atexit